sourcery-ai-experiments/blog.nathanv.me/content/posts/google-drive-bad/index.md

 {{< figure src="img/office-autosave.png" alt="Office Autosave" position="center" style="border-radius: 8px;" caption="No more losing work in Office from forgetting to save and crashes." captionPosition="center" >}}

-Lastly, I just think the document browser and built-in PDF viewer are faster, cleaner and easier to use than Google Drive, but that is more personal preference.
+Lastly, I just think the document browser and built-in PDF viewer are faster, cleaner, and easier to use than Google Drive, but that is more personal preference.

 ## Other Options